Freenove/Freenove_Projects_Kit_for_Raspberry_Pi/docs/source/fnk0054/codes/Pi4j/16_74HC595_&_4-Digit_7-Segment_Display.rst

 We then proceed to control the digital tube to show the digit 1 in the first position for 1 millisecond, followed by the digit 2 in the second position for another millisecond, and continue this pattern for digits 3 and 4.

-After displaying each digit sequentially, we repeat the entire sequence `times` times.
+After displaying each digit sequentially, we repeat the entire sequence 'times' times.
 Due to the rapid cycling through the digits, the human eye perceives a continuous display of the number 1234 on the digital tube.

 .. literalinclude:: ../../../freenove_Kit/Pi4j/Sketches/Sketch_16_2_StopWatch/StopWatch.java
     :linenos: